-My roots are in a small town in Northern New Jersey, where I was raised with two old brothers, by my loving and adventurous parents.
+My roots are in a small town in New Jersey, where I was raised with two old brothers, by our loving and adventurous parents.
 They spent years traveling, backpacking, and seeing the world before settling down with a family.

 Travel has been coursing through my blood ever since I can remember.
 I took my first trip abroad at age 7, and although there have been slow travel years since, I have never stopped dreaming of crossing new borders.

 I found my wings in Pittsburgh, where I attended university and began working my first “big girl” job.
-Pittsburgh is a city on the up, filled with the warmest people and killer restaurants, but I found it was time to spread my wings to the next adventure.
-And that’s what has brought me here.
+Pittsburgh is a city on the up, but I found it was time to spread my wings to the next adventure.
+That’s what brought me to Colombia, where I fell in love with the culture.

 I have solo backpacked 20+ countries and visited almost as many places as I am years old.
 Compared to my siblings, my parents, and many others, it’s nothing, but it’s my start in hopes of hitting 50 countries before turning 50.